III. Rhetorical Situation

 The underlined thesis explains not only the category and subcategory, but also the rationale for breaking the topic into those categories.
 Through this classification essay, the writer hopes to show the readers a different way of considering the state of New York.

 Each body paragraph of a classification essay is dedicated to fully illustrating each of the subcategories.
 In the previous example, then, each region of New York would have its own paragraph.
-To avoid settling for an overly simplistic classification, make sure you break down any given topic at least three different ways.
+To avoid settling for an overly simplistic classification, make sure you break down any given topic at least three different ways before settling on your choice.
 This will help you think outside the box and perhaps even learn something entirely new about a subject.

 The conclusion should bring all of the categories and subcategories back together again to show the reader the big picture.
 In the previous example, the conclusion might explain how the various sights and activities of each region of New York add to its diversity and complexity.